Dementia is not a disease but a general term to describe a collection of symptoms caused by disorders affecting the brain.

 - opportunities to learn from leading specialists who have the latest training in dementia support and management.

-Through the Dementia Advisory Service, Mercy Health can provide people living with dementia and their family with compassionate but clear information, education and practical support.
+Through the Dementia Advisory Service, Mercy Health can provide people living with dementia and their families with compassionate but clear information, education and practical support.

 Eligibility for the Dementia Advisory Service